opendistro-for-elasticsearch/sql/docs/developing.rst

 Configuring IDEs
 ================

 You can develop the plugin in your favorite IDEs such as Eclipse and IntelliJ IDEs.
 Before start making any code change, you may want to configure your IDEs.
-In this section we take Intellij IDEA for example to show you how to get it ready for development soon.
+In this section, we show how to get IntelliJ up and running.

 Java Language Level
 -------------------